Shr3y4sm/Clyst/README.md

 - **Search & Discovery**: Natural language search with price filtering and rating display
 - **Portfolio Management**: AI-generated portfolio narratives for artist profiles
 - **Promote Product to Post**: Turn a marketplace product into a community post with one click and a Promoted badge
-- **Verification (Get Verified)**: Dedicated camera page to complete simple verification from profile
+- **Verification System**: Dedicated camera page to complete verification from profile with admin approval workflow
 - **Likes & Comments**: Like posts and participate in discussions via comments (login required to like or comment; buttons visible to guests)
 - **Artist Analytics Dashboard**: Comprehensive business intelligence dashboard for artists
   - Real-time KPI tracking (Views, Engagement, Sales, Revenue)